Panera profit falls 25 percent, shares down

-(Reuters) - Panera Bread Co PNRA.O on Tuesday reported a steep 25 percent drop in quarterly net profit as it works to increase speed and sales at its popular bakery cafes, sending shares down more than 3 percent in extended trading.
+April 28 (Reuters) - Panera Bread Co on Tuesday reported a steep 25 percent drop in quarterly net profit as it works to increase sales at its popular bakery cafes, sending shares down nearly 4 percent in extended trading.

 Sales at company-owned bakery cafes open at least 18 months rose 1.5 percent in the latest quarter, less than the 2.4 percent gain analysts had expected, according to Consensus Metrix.